AranMoha/SafePR/index.md

 In the works linked below, we address this issue and present **a unified approach**, termed SafePR, for **detection**, **type-distinguishing**, as well as **localizing** the contacts, to perform a **reaction** that is safe for humans and feasible for the parallel robot.

 Secondly, the **commissioning of custom-built robot systems** is complex.
 Many works already use commercially available systems that do not (or cannot) always allow full access to real-time signals, such as commanding joint torques.
-For these reasons, the complete **Simulink model of the SafePR algorithm** can also be found here.
+For these reasons, the complete **Simulink model of SafePR** can also be found here.
 This includes not only the algorithmic integration of the contact detection and reaction methods but also the implementation of the logic to control a mechatronic system in a robust and repeatable manner.

 The corresponding code can be found and is described here to give other researchers the opportunity to use and further develop it.